ME-ICA/tedana/docs/governance.rst

   Dividing leadership responsabilies into multiple smaller roles also makes it easier to encourage new people to take on a leadership role without fearing that too much work will be required of them.
-- Openness is a priority:
+- Openness as a priority:

   - Promote open discussions.
   - Openness is critical to building trust with the broader community